jouni/j-elements/site/src/about.md

 It also includes a collection or ready-to-use web components which test the solutions first-hand.

-The package has zero dependencies and is about 32kB in total (~8kB gzipped), so it is lightweight to use in your projects.
+The package has zero dependencies and is about <module-size></module-size> in total including all components, utilities and CSS.

 > Since it’s research project, **JElements is not recommended for production use**.
 It is mainly looking for feedback from other developers, if the concepts are viable for production.
 See [Maturity Levels](/maturity) for more info.